Abshir112/TDD_Assignment2/README.md

 <h1>Python virtual environment<h1>
 <p>Install a Python virtual environment and activate it.<p>
 <h1>Activate on Windows</h1>
-<h3>. .venv/Scripts/activate</h3>
+<h3 align= "center">. .venv/Scripts/activate</h3>
 <h1>Activate on Linx/Mac</h1>
-<h3>. .venv/bin/activate</h3>
+<h3 align = "center">. .venv/bin/activate</h3>
 <p>When you are done you can leave the venv using the command `deactivate`.<p>
 <h1>Install the dependencies</h1>

 <p>
 Install the PIP packages that are dependencies to the project and/or the development environment.
-The dependencies are documented in the `requirements.txt`.
+The dependencies are documented in the `requirements.txt` and pyproject.toml

 Do not forget to check that you have an active venv.
 </p>